rails/rails/guides/source/configuring.md

   timeout: 5000
 ```

 NOTE: Rails uses an SQLite3 database for data storage by default because it is a zero configuration database that just works.
-Rails also supports MySQL and PostgreSQL "out of the box", and has plugins for many database systems.
+Rails also supports MySQL (including MariaDB) and PostgreSQL "out of the box", and has plugins for many database systems.
 If you are using a database in a production environment Rails most likely has an adapter for it.

-#### Configuring a MySQL Database
+#### Configuring a MySQL or MariaDB Database

-If you choose to use MySQL instead of the shipped SQLite3 database, your `config/database.yml` will look a little different.
+If you choose to use MySQL or MariaDB instead of the shipped SQLite3 database, your `config/database.yml` will look a little different.
 Here's the development section:

 ```yaml
 development: